-Emergency Childcare Subsidy Funds

-As part of our government's aggressive and proactive response to COVID-19, our government distributed emergency funding to support families in these unprecedented and challenging times.
-One-time funding of \$500 per child, to a maximum of \$2500 per family, was allocated for children under ten years or younger who were registered Métis citizens.
-Overall, we dispersed more than \$300,000, supporting 371 families and 588 children.
+Emergency Childcare Subsidy Funds: As part of our government's aggressive and proactive response to COVID-19, our government distributed two allocations of emergency funding to support families.
+Funding of \$500 per child, to a maximum of \$2500 per family, was allocated for children under ten years or younger who were registered Métis citizens.
+Overall, we dispersed nearly \$500,000, supporting families and children throughout all MN-S regions.
 This process allowed our government to speak directly to our citizens and hear their concerns and hopes for their children.
 We also helped families register their children, thus increasing the number of registered citizens.

-Chromebook Purchase for Métis Children

-Recognizing that online learning will be a reality for many of our students and the accessibility barriers this poses for many families, our government has allocated \$900,000 to purchase nearly 3000 Lenovo Chromebooks.
-Chromebooks have begun to be distributed, and we are aiming to have the computers delivered by October so children and youth can use them both at home and in their school.
+Chromebook Purchase for Métis Children: Recognizing that online learning will be a reality for many of our students and the accessibility barriers this poses for many families, MN-S allocated over \$1,000,000 to purchase nearly 3000 Lenovo Chromebooks.
+At the direction of MN-S, the Chromebooks were distributed in 2020-21 by school divisions to self-declared Métis children and youth.
+MN-S received positive feedback from families and communities for this timely and essential support.
+There is an ongoing need to review how MN-S supports families to close the digital divide.